StefanGotkowski/RunOnTime/README.md

-# RunAtTime
+# RunOnTime

 ## About
 RunAtTime is an Arduino C library.

 This library is based from [BlinkWithoutDelay](https://www.arduino.cc/en/Tutorial/BlinkWithoutDelay).

-It's an light and easy library to use.
+It is a light and easy library to use.

 Version 1.0.0